FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/preface/intro_os_features/ems_templates.md

 > **Note**
 >
-> Refer to the Transfer CFT 3.9 Users Guide, available on the documentation portal, for a description of the CFTLOG object parameters.
+> Note: Refer to the Transfer CFT 3.10 Users Guide, available on the documentation portal, for a description of the CFTLOG object parameters.

 **Example**